CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   The (*json path*, *json_val*) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

-  If the json path points to a json array inside the json_doc, the json_val is appended at the end of the array.
+  If the json path points to a json array inside the *json_doc*, the *json_val* is appended at the end of the array.
-  If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given json_val.
+  If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given *json_val*.

   Returns **NULL** if any argument is **NULL**.
   An error occurs if any argument is invalid.